Maldives national football team: 2000s

 The 2008 SAFF Championship draw, which took place on 26 February 2007, placed Maldives in group A, alongside Nepal, India, and Pakistan.
-Maldives started with a comfortable 3–0 win over Pakistan, with the goals from Mohamed Shifan, Ahmed Thoriq and an own goal from Naveed Akram.
-In their second match they defeated Nepal 4–1, with two goals apiece from Ismail Mohamed and Ibrahim Fazeel.
+Maldives started with a comfortable 3–0 win over Pakistan.
+In their second match they defeated Nepal 4–1.
 They lost their last group stage match against India, 0–1.

-They advanced to the semi-finals and defeated Sri Lanka 0–1, with a brilliant goal by Ibrahim Fazeel on a pass from Ali Ashfaq.
+They advanced to the semi-finals and defeated Sri Lanka 0–1.
 They then advanced to the final for the third time in SAFF Championship history.

 In the final three minutes of full-time during the SAFF Championship final against the four time SAFF Championship Champions India, Mukhthar Naseer scored a single goal from a corner kick taken by Ali Ashfaq, winning the SAFF Championship for Maldives for the first time in their history.
 Maldives won the SAFF Championship by scoring nine goals and conceding two.
 In 2008 SAFF Championship, Ali Ashfaq won the Best Player award.
 Maldives was the team who scored the most goals in this year's competition along with their rivals India.
 They were also the team who conceded the fewest goals in the tournament.

-The SAFF Championship was Maldives first ever gold medal in Maldivian Football history, and to celebrate this memorable day the President declared that 15 June 2008 will be a public holiday.
-The only goal scored in the final match, by Mukhthar, was his first international goal for the Maldives national football team.